 - 1. Do you think policies are needed to reduce population growth rates?
 What specific policies, if any, would you recommend?
-Does your answer differ whether we are considering a developed or a developing nation? - 2.
+Does your answer differ whether we are considering a low-income or high-income nation? - 2.
 Which resource and environmental problems, other than climate change, do you think are the most pressing?
 What kinds of policies might be appropriate in responding to these problems?